python/mypy/docs/source/faq.rst

 typed subsets of Python.
 Mypy does the following important things
 differently:

+- RPython is primarily designed for implementing virtual machines;
+  mypy is a general-purpose language.

 - Mypy supports both static and dynamic typing.
 Dynamically typed and statically typed code can be freely mixed and can interact seamlessly.